popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 When possible, all rate, generation time, and demographic models should be drawn from the same study.
 Mixing sources is not ideal, but sometimes necessary and should be approached with deliberation.
-(TODO: more?
+(TODO: more?)

 ### What if we don't know everything?

-In our experience, the most commonly encountered missing ingredient for both neutral and non-neutral simulations is a chromosome-level assembly: many species' genome assemblies are composed of many relatively small contigs whose relation to each other is unknown.
+In our experience, a commonly encountered missing ingredient for a population genetic simulations (neutral and non-neutral) in non-model species is a chromosome-level assembly.
+Many species' genome assemblies are composed of many relatively small contigs whose relation to each other is unknown.
 There are two main ways to deal with this.

 One option would be to effectively treat these contigs as chromosomes,